tf198/annex-librarian/README.md

 # Annex Librarian #

 Xapian based search engine for your annexed data.
-Incrementally updates based on the annex metadata so everything important stays with the repo - can remove the _librarian_ folder and everything will still come back to the same state.
+Incrementally updates based on the annex data so everything important stays with the repo - can remove the _.git/librarian_ folder and everything will still come back to the same state.

 You can build the index on __any__ clone without pulling in the annexed files.
-Web interface will pull them in from another location on demand.
+The web interface will pull them in from another location on demand.

 Includes basic inspectors for `images` and `PDFs` that create `json` representations of the objects but